-The combination of complemantary sensors to form multi-sensor systems (MSS) is essential for efficient object detection.
-The sensors can be devided into object-detecting and referencing sensors.
+The combination of complementary sensors to form multi-sensor systems (MSS) is essential for efficient object detection.
+The sensors can be divided into object-detecting and referencing sensors.

 The Geodetic Institute Hannover (GIH) has been using the terrestrial laser scanner (TLS) as an object-capturing sensor for a decade.
 The task of referencing is primarily performed by sensors such as modern total stations, laser trackers and navigation sensors (GNSS, inertial measurement units).
 The current focus of work at the GIH in the field of TLS-based MSS is the realisation (from the idea to the prototype) of special multi-sensor systems for different areas of application, from classic object detection in outdoor areas to sub-millimetre requirements in industrial environments.
 Another focus of our work is the spatial calibration and synchronisation of MSS.
 In addition to the efficient, metrological determination of the relative relationships (translation and rotation) between the sensors, this also involves their quality assessment and the integration of calibration